Dust for Life: Separate ways and reformation

 After taking a break, the band's two primary songwriters (Hughes and Gavin) began work on the band's next release in July 2003.
 Later that year, DFL self-released an eight-song EP titled Degrees of Black.

 Eventually DFL went on an indefinite hiatus.
 Chris Gavin formed the band Memphis Sound.
 Vocalist Jason Hughes formed the band Dark Things with Saving Abel guitarist Scott Bartlett in late 2006 with the intention of releasing an album on Warner Bros.
 Records.
 Yet the project never came to fruition.
 Instead, Hughes and Gavin announced on their MySpace blog in 2007 that DFL was to begin recording new material.
 In April 2008, the band released The Consequence Of Vanishing.
 Scott Bartlett was featured on the album.
 Hughes announced a line of clothing based on the title of the song "Dark Things Betray".
 The song "Release The Flood" was used by TNA Wrestling as the theme song for Slammiversary (2008).

 Another hiatus

 In 2009, Jason Hughes released an album with the band Driving Eternity.
 The band later changed its name to Driving Into Eternity and released a 5-song EP in 2010.

 Chris Gavin currently plays in the bands Kings Trio, White Noise Theory, and the cover band Hi-Fi Allstars.
 In 2009, White Noise Theory released his first full-length album, Self Titled.
 The album consists of some tracks from the Degrees Of Black album.
 In April 2011, White Noise Theory released Dust, a collection of re-recorded DFL songs.
 In 2011, he released his third album Soul Of The Machine.
 All albums were released digitally.

-DFL is presumably on another indefinite hiatus as their current projects list them as former members of DFL and dustforlifemusic.com is still inactive and unreachable.
+DFL has not released new material since [year].
+Members are listed as former band members on their official project page.